Dishwasher Smelling of Burned or Melted Plastic? Solved

 Open the windows and ventilate the space.
 You want to eliminate the smell as quickly as possible.

-After you’ve done this, turn off the dishwasher, unplug it from the wall, and wait for it to cool down.
+After you’ve done this, please turn off the dishwasher, unplug it from the wall, and wait for it to cool down.
 Then, when your plates and glasses are cool enough to handle, remove them from the dishwasher and put them aside.

-#2 Find the Culprit
+#2 Find the Burned Plastic

-Using a pair of heat-resistant gloves, look for the plastic that’s melted in the dishwasher.
+Once you know the dishwasher is cooled down, follow the smell to find the plastic that’s melted in the dishwasher.
 If you find it, remove the damaged plastic item.

 #3 Added Tactics